gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_html.fromFile"></a>

 ### html.fromFile(scope, filePath) ⇒ <code>Promise.&lt;cheerio.CheerioAPI&gt;</code>
 Reads and parses an HTML file from the secure filesystem.
-This function allows you to load HTML content from a file, ensuring that the file is read securely within the GingerJS environment.
+This function allows you to load HTML content from a file, ensuring that the file is read securely within the Gingee environment.
 It uses the secure file system module to read the file content and then parses it into a Cheerio instance.
-This is particularly useful for applications that need to manipulate or query HTML files stored in the GingerJS filesystem.
+This is particularly useful for applications that need to manipulate or query HTML files stored in the Gingee filesystem.
 It abstracts the file reading process, providing a simple interface to work with HTML files.

 **Kind**: static method of [<code>html</code>](#module_html)
 **Returns**: <code>Promise.&lt;cheerio.CheerioAPI&gt;</code> - A Promise that resolves to the Cheerio instance.